mohammadzainabbas/MGMA-Lab/README.md

 #### 2.2.
 WormNet v3

 [WormNet]() provides a genes data in the form of a network.
-It's basically a network-assistant
+It's basically a network-assisted hypothesis-generating server for